 - stainless steel

-Each metal has its list of pros and cons, as well.
+Each metal has its own pros and cons, as well.
 So, if you’re considering a metal roof, you’ll want to discuss your options with a professional roofing contractor.

-TPO, thermoplastic polyolefin, is a single-ply roofing sheath that is becoming a popular roofing choice for commercial businesses.
+TPO, thermoplastic polyolefin, is a single-ply roofing sheath that is becoming a popular roofing choice for commercial roof installations in Monroe.
 TPO has been gaining popularity in the commercial industry due to its naturally reflective surface that reflects UV rays.

 In addition to businesses, homeowners have been taking advantage of TPO’s benefits.
 If you have a low roof slope or flat roof, TPO can be an excellent roofing material option because it keeps the room below it cooler.